sparkbox/standard/software/apache/README.md

 ## Prerequisites

   * MacOS Sierra 10.12.6 or greater
-  * Successfully run the [Sparkbox laptop](https://github.com/sparkbox/laptop) script to install HomeBrew, PHP FPM, and MySQL.
+  * Successfully run the [Sparkbox laptop](https://github.com/sparkbox/laptop) script to install Homebrew, PHP-FPM, and MySQL.
   * Reader must be comfortable issuing commands in the terminal

 ## Installing Xcode Libraries